 Brands that don’t keep a pulse on their order lead times might not know this supply variability is happening, putting them at higher risk of stockouts.

 But by tracking the accuracy of your WOS calculation, you can identify But by tracking the accuracy of your WOS calculation, you can identify this volatility and account for these supply chain delays in your replenishment process.
 Or, you can use Cogsy’s replenish alert feature to automate these pulse-checks.

 This feature is your friendly reminder that it’s time to reorder.
 And it works by tracking your purchase order lead times against your weeks of supply to pinpoint the ideal reorder point.
 When you reach that point, the alert nudges you to place your next PO.

-(Cogsy's purchase order feature will even draft up an optimized PO for you to speed up the replenishment process.
-All you have to do is check the PO and hit "submit.")
+(Cogsy’s purchase order feature will even draft up an optimized digital purchase order for you to speed up the replenishment process.
+All you have to do is check the DPO and hit “submit.”)